-Physical credit card processing terminals are great for businesses with brick and mortar locations.
+Physical credit card processing terminals are great for businesses with brick-and-mortar locations.
 If your customers are physically coming to you and swiping (or dipping) their cards, this is the solution for you.
-An important thing to remember is to make sure whatever machine or card reader you decide to purchase comes with full EMV and NFC technology-enabled.
-This means you’ll be able to accept chip cards as well as contactless payments like Apple Pay.
+An important thing to remember is to make sure whatever machine you decide to purchase comes with full EMV and NFC technology enabled.
+This means you’ll be able to accept chip cards as well as contactless payment methods like contactless cards and digital wallets like Google Pay or Apple Pay.

 Mobile Payment Solutions

 Perfect for the on-the-go business owner, mobile payment technology can be a game-changer for your business.
 Some businesses can get by with just a mobile solution, but a large majority use their mobile credit card swipers and apps for trade shows and field reps to be able to take payments on the spot.

 Online shopping carts are powered by payment gateways and are essential for any eCommerce business.
 Even if you mainly operate a brick-and-mortar location, having an online store is a great way to increase your product’s visibility.
 Processing payments through an online shopping cart couldn’t be easier, and typically involves a quick phone call with your provider to activate the payment gateway.